Management strategies for hydropower plants a simple dynamic programming approach: Results

 \subsection{Switching cost}

-Clearly, the total profit decreases as the cost of changing production states increases.
-As with the dam size, the cost of changing production also affects how many switches should be made in an optimal strategy; smaller costs leading to more active management and vice versa, see Figure \ref{fig:optstratvaryingswcost2022}.
-Our strategy is robust to these changes and adjusts the suggested strategy as necessary to find an efficient production plan in all cases, see Figure \ref{fig:resultsswcost}.
+Clearly, the total profit decreases as the cost of changing production mode increases.
+As with the dam size, the cost of changing production also affects how many switches should be made in an optimal strategy; smaller costs lead to more active management and vice versa, see Figure \ref{fig:optstratvaryingswcost2022}.
+We also observe that the performance decreases with increasing (but still reasonable) switching costs, which likely is due to the higher cost of reversing a non-optimal decision.
+Our scheme is stable w.r.t. these changes in the sense that it adjusts the suggested strategy as necessary to find an efficient production plan in all cases, see Figure \ref{fig:resultsswcost}.